awalkaday/exhibition/hectolitre.md

 After the interactive and participative exhibition, I drew black and white marks on them to not reveal in front of public eyes everything so early.
 They were shot, squarely edited and styled by use of apps on a smartphone in the fashion of [awalkaday.art](https://awalkaday.art) Photo Collection._

-_My computer was put at the disposal of visitors to have a glimpse at the virtual exhibition rooom on top of a wooden table in the middle of the white room.
+_My computer was put at the disposal of visitors to have a glimpse at the virtual exhibition hall on top of a wooden table in the middle of the white room.
 Chairs and a coat hanger, as well.
 A wooden box containing handwriting tools, like chalks and spray cans colored either in black or white, was placed near the wide-open entrance.
 Notice how windows had to remain open all time.
 At the center of the black room was situated two photographic tools embracing each other, one defunct and ancient stored in the room, and one modern Canon ready for photoshoots of the marks._